• Skip to primary navigation

 • Use extra veggies in your refrigerator to use up any extra produce you have from the week.

-• I like to air fry or bake the potatoes separately from the vegetables to keep them crispy, but for a one-pan option, cook the potatoes with teh vegetables in the same pan.
+• I like to air fry or bake the potatoes separately from the vegetables to keep them crispy, but for a one-pan option, cook the potatoes with the vegetables in the same pan.
 To do this, cook the potatoes with teh onion and garlic, as they take longer than the other vegetables to cook in the pan.
-If the potatoes stick add a little vegetable broth, and cove, so they cook through.
-Then begin adding the other vegetables as directed.
+If the potatoes stick, add a little vegetable broth and cover so they cook through.
+Then you can begin adding the other vegetables as directed.

 • Sometimes, I serve this potato hash recipe with salsa, vegan sour cream, and cilantro for a Mexican flare.
 Pico de Gallo is another one of my favorite toppings.